 Who is an effective leader?

 This is a leader that forms a certain environment in which each individual within a team can contribute to the bigger goal but keep self-awareness and individual traits.

 Unfortunately, team members are usually expected to naturally understand each of the other roles, positions, and to bring no drama in communication.
 This is usually easier said than done and presents an unrealistic expectation.

 Simply put, leaders and managers maximize the potential and performance of the team.
 They must analyze, conceptualize, think structurally, possess certain social skills, and have the right attitude.

 #1 To ANALYZE means to have critical and strategic skills for understanding the Why

 Leaders must know data, they must think logically and strategically toward the future.
-Leaders must understand the Why and possess data that supports the way they propose the business, project or the way idea should be developed.
+Leaders must understand the Why and possess data that supports the way they propose the business, project or the way ideas should be developed.

 This is probably the most difficult role, but the one that is expected.
-If the leader does not set, understand and see the vision, neither will employees.
+If the leader does not set, understand, and see the vision, neither will employees.

 #3 To STRUCTURE means to understand the How

 To do so, the team leaders need to provide the plan and the framework to get the company to Where and Why.
 Leaders do not necessarily need to know and foresee every step the company should take, but they do need to create and provide the guidelines.